ThePrimeagen/fem-htmx/lessons/02-htmx-basics/B-htmx-swap.md

 ### Lets build a small application
 a simple "contacts" application

-Lets create a simple application that has a form that takes in name and email and "saves" it
+The application has a form that takes in name and email and "saves" it

 * first lets create a form that takes a name and email
 * every time we hit "save" it will add the name and email to the server